 Ned Leager started calling dances way back in the 20th century during the Carter administration.
 He claims the North Carolina tradition of running sets as his foundation and has built a rickety and haphazard, but entertaining, edifice of dance calls from there.
 He ventured into contra dance calling but has reformed and has been clean for quite a while now.
 His favorite figure is the Georgia Rangtang and he loves to rhyme “big left toe” with “Mexico” when directing dancers where to grab ’em and where they should go once they have ’em.”

 Bar Band, Friday, Jan.
 17, 2020, 2nd Floor Crystal Room West, The Tiffany Center, 5:30 – 6:30 pm

 Old Barn Preservation Society is a Portland old time string band that plays Appalachian fiddle tunes with some early country and gospel tossed in.
 They like to hoot, but love to holler.
-Band members are Dan Leif on guitar and banjo, Dennis on fiddle, Jessica Martini on bass, and Chris Mikes on guitar.
+Band members are Dan Leif on guitar and banjo, Dennis on fiddle, Seth Wiggins on Banjo, Jessica Martini on bass, and Chris Mikes on guitar.

 Shape Note Singing – Tiffany Center, Conference Room 3rd Floor – Saturday, January 18, 12-1:50 pm

 Shape note singing is a uniquely American tradition that brings communities together to sing four-part hymns and anthems.
 It is a proudly inclusive and democratic part of our shared cultural heritage.
 Participants are not concerned with re-creating or re-enacting historical events.
 Our tradition is a living, breathing, ongoing practice passed directly to us by generations of singers, many gone on before and many still living.

 All participants welcome beginners and newcomers, with no musical experience or religious affiliation required.
 See their informative video.